Benjamin-Poignard/vine-GARCH/README.md

 # Dynamic vine-GARCH process

-Matlab implementation of the vine GARCH model (C-vine) based on the paper:
+Matlab implementation of the vine GARCH model (C-vine, parametric and non-parametric innovations) based on the paper:

 *Dynamic asset correlations based on vines*, by Benjamin Poignard and Jean-David Fermanian, 2019, Econometric Theory